Privado-Inc/privado/README.md

 To uninstall, simply delete `~/.privado/bin`.

 ### Install using Go
-If you are a GoLang fan, you can use the `go install` to install the Privado CLI:
+If you are a GoLang fan, you can use the `go install` command to install the Privado CLI:

 ```
 go install github.com/Privado-Inc/privado@latest